publiccodenet/smart-cities-public-code/index.md

 Public Code is an early stage concept for a type of code developed with the public interest in mind.
 It is held to standards to guarantee that it is inclusive, usable, adaptive, open and sustainable.

+This project builds a network of collaborators and identifies directions for new project and grant applications.

 ## Public Software

 Public Software is type of software built to operate with and as public infrastructure.